|

 the period between your period and next ovulation can vary tremendously

 between women and even between cycles.
-Counting days is a very
+Counting days is a very "retrospective"

-"retrospective" indicator.
+indicator.

-Another sign of ovulation can be seen through the consistency of your
+Another sign of ovulation can be seen through the consistency of your cervical

-where you are in your cycle.
+in your cycle.

 At the beginning of your cycle, the days after menstruation, most women